-CONTRIBUTIONS FROM JU MEMBERS OTHER THAN THE UNION - HORIZON EUROPE TARGETS, COMMITMENTS AND ACTUAL PERFORMANCE (Situation as of 31 december 2022) - Amounts in Eur Million NATURE TARGET(105) COMMITTED - PENDING CERTIFICATION VALIDATED / CERTIFIED Financial contributions (FC) of the members to Clean Hydrogen JU (o Industry Grouping 25.97 0.00 than the UnionJ administrative costs, 2021-2022 Research Grouping 4.23 0.00 Total FC for 2021 - 2022 30.19 0.00 In-Kind contributions to Operational Activities (IKOP) for 2021 - 2022 ala 2.06(106) 0.00 In-Kind contributions to Additional Activities (IKAA) for 2021 - 2022 II/d 520.77 121.07(107) Total In-Kind contributions for Horizon Europe 969.81 522.83 121.07 TOTAL all contributions from private members for Horizon Europe 1,000.00 522.83 121.07
+Contributions from JU Members other than actual performance (situation as at 31 Decem nitments and Nature Target 105 Committed - pending certification Validated / Certified Financial contributions (FC) of the members to Clean Hydrogen JU (other than the Union) Industry Grouping 25.97 0.00 administrative costs, 2021-2022 Research Grouping 4.23 0.00 Total FC for 2021 - 2022 30.19 0.00 In-Kind contributions to Operational Activities (IKOP) for 2021 - 2022 n/a 2.06 106 0.00 In-Kind contributions to Additional Activities (IKAA) for 2021 - 2022 - 520.77 121.07 107 Total In-Kind contributions for Horizon Europe 969.81 522.83 121.07 TOTAL all contributions from private members for Horizon Europe 1,000.00 522.83 121.07

-- The Council Regulation for Horizon Europe does not establish leverage effect targets.
-However, it does establish an overall objective for 1:1 matching of the Union financial contribution to the Clean Hydrogen Joint Undertaking of up to EUR 1 billion with a total contribution of up to EUR 1 billion(108) of private contributions, consisting of: Contributions to administrative expenditure up to EUR 30.19 million; - In-kind contributions to operational activities and in-kind contributions to additional activities with an overall target of up to EUR 969.81 million (i.e. there is no individual target for IKOP or IKAA, the overall target is considered at their aggregated level of EUR 1 billion).
+- Table 7.
+Horizon Europe contributions from JU members other than the EU: targets, commitments and actual performance situation as of 31 December 2022The Council Regulation for Horizon Europe does not establish leverage effect targets.
+However, it does establish an overall objective for 1:1 matching of the Union financial contribution to the Clean Hydrogen Joint Undertaking of up to EUR 1 billion with a total contribution of up to EUR 1 billion108 of private contributions, consisting of: Contributions to administrative expenditure up to EUR 30.19 million; - In-kind contributions to operational activities and in-kind contributions to additional activities with an overall target of up to EUR 969.81 million (i.e. there is no individual target for IKOP or IKAA, the overall target is considered at their aggregated level of EUR 1 billion).

-In 2022, via a signature of 20 new grant agreements from the Call 2022 from the Horizon Europe, private members committed around EUR 2(109) million in IKOP (out of EUR 3.54 million of total private contributions, including non-members).
-Same as in the H2020, any committed IKOP will only be certified towards the end of the framework programme, via CFS/CCS certificates which are due with the last reporting period of the projects.
+In 2022, via a signature of 20 new grant agreements from the Call 2022 from the Horizon Europe, private members committed around EUR 2109 million in IKOP (out of EUR 3.54 million of total private